Short expressions of permutations as products and cryptanalysis of the Algebraic Eraser: Membership search in generic permutation groups

 \mypar{Final step}{Find a short expression for $s$.}

-Present $s$ (or $\sigma$) as a product of the found cycles.
-Use the expressions of these cycles to get an expression of $s$ in terms of the original generators.
+Use the expressions of the $c$-cycles in $C$ to get an expression of $s$ in terms of the original generators.

-\iflong \begin{rem}[Positive expressions] If $s$ belongs to the \emph{monoid} generated by $\{s_1,\dots,s_k\}$, we can adjust our algorithm to obtain a positive expression of $s$: Use only Step 1 (many times) to generate enough $c$-cycles to present $s$, where in this step, consider only words $\tau\in S^*$.
-This algorithm is more time consuming, but should still be successful in such scenarios.
-We do not pursue this direction here, since in CBKAP all involved algebraic objects are groups. \end{rem} \fi
+\begin{rem}[Positive expressions] If one seeks for a \emph{positive} expression for $s$ in terms of $\{s_1,\dots,\allowbreak s_k\}$, we can repeatedly activate Step 1, consider only words $\tau\in S^*$, to generate enough $c$-cycles to present $s$.
+This algorithm is more time consuming this way. \end{rem}

-\begin{rem}[Applicability to CBKAP] In CBKAP, $G$ typically has the form $\pi\inv H\allowbreak\pi\le S_n$, where $\pi\in S_n$, $H$ is $S_{n/2}$ or $A_{n/2}$, and $H$ is embedded in $S_n$ in a natural way (supported by the $n/2$ higher indices).
-The conjugation is just relabelling of the indices $1,\dots,n$.
-Thus, the algorithm applies without change to this case either. \iflong Modifications of the algorithm can be made, that will make it applicable to any (conjugation of) direct sum of groups of the form $A_n$ or $S_n$. \fi \end{rem}